-'Forest belong in Premier League' - Cooper
+Forest belong in Premier League - Cooper

 - Terriers boss Corberan questions VAR after defeat

-The long-awaited return to the top flight came in their first appearance at Wembley for 30 years and at the end of one truly remarkable season, which saw them spend 46 of the first 52 days of the campaign in the relegation places.
+The long-awaited return to the top flight came in their first appearance at Wembley for 30 years and at the end of one truly remarkable season, in which they spent 46 of the first 52 days of the campaign in the relegation places.

-Under Chris Hughton, Forest picked up just one point from seven games as Forest made their worst start to a season for 108 years.
+Under former boss Chris Hughton, Forest picked up one point from seven games as they made their worst start to a season for 108 years.

 'Hard to get off the canvas'